ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-07-CAD_Tutorial_-_Construction_Lines,_Patterns,_Trim_&_Extend-_Education_Chapter_1_Lesson_7.md

 ---

-A) It creates more accurate dimensions
+A) It creates smoother curves

 B) It automatically maintains concentric relationship

 C) It uses less memory

-D) It creates smoother curves
+D) It creates more accurate dimensions

 ---

-It automatically maintains concentric relationship
+B) It automatically maintains concentric relationship

 ///